-First, where did the US power grid stand lately?
-What will it then take for zero carbon?
+First, where had a US power grid stood recently?
+And what will it then take for zero carbon?
 Have a look at 2019 data from US Energy Information Administration.
-Electricity generation in 2019 accounted for much (though far from all) US CO_2 emissions.
-Power generation made 4,000 terawatt/hours of electricity: much power or 38% came from natural gas plants.
-23% was from coal fired plants; 19% nuclear; 7% wind, 7% hydropower.
-Only roughly 2% of US power as recently as 2019, was coming from solar power(!), 2% from miscellaneous other sources.
+Electricity generation 2019 accounted for much (though far from all) US CO_2 emissions.
+Power generation made 4,000 terawatt/hours of electricity: much power, 38% came from natural gas plants; 23% was from coal fired plants; 19% nuclear; 7% wind, 7% hydropower.
+Only roughly 2% of US power as recent as 2019 was coming from solar power(!), and 2% from miscellaneous other sources.

-As noted, when US coal waned in Covid-19, gas & renewables became cheapest power - with some reduced CO_2 at first resulting from simply shuttering highly polluting coal plants in US (and Europe).
+When US coal power waned in Covid-19, gas & renewables became cheapest power - so some CO2 drop resulted at first from simply shuttering the most highly polluting coal plants in US (and Europe).
 But it produced only an awkward, short, unintended blip of reductions.

-It implied what a huge slog lays ahead to get to a zero- CO_2 American grid.
-That said on pure economics of it all, to start early/now & to go hard will actually be the most profitable path.
-Current-gen US nuclear can't offer very much help; unlike solar & wind that each year get cheaper & better - this US nuclear instead has only gone up in cost.
-And it's impossible without enormous subsidies like a Price Anderson Act to limit liability.
-Nuclear plants once cost 'just' ~\$7 billion each.
-Now a ridiculously-costly plant in Georgia cost \$25 billion+!
-Their inflexibility once touted as an asset, instead has been flipped to become an issue vs. renewables.
+And renewed energy demand in 2021/ 2022 ensured that carbon would NOT be dropping.
+Instead it implied what huge slog is ahead to get to a zero-CO2 American grid.
+That said on pure economics of it all, to start now/early 2020s & to go hard will actually be the most profitable path.
+Current-gen nuclear can't offer much help; unlike solar & wind getting cheaper & better - US nuclear instead has only gone up in cost.
+And it's impossible without enormous subsidies like a Price Anderson Act that limits nuclear's vast liability.
+Nuclear plants once had cost 'just' ~\$7 billion each.
+Now a ridiculously-costly plant in Georgia was \$25 billion+!
+Inflexibility once touted as an asset, instead has been flipped to become an issue vs. renewables.

-Getting US to zero CO_2 means eliminating in 15 or so years all 668 coal plants, most of 6,080 gas-fired plants.
+Getting US to zero CO2 means eliminating in 15 or so years all 668 coal plants, most of 6,080 gas-fired plants.
 Fast-ramping solar 15% faceplate capacity, and wind - just 9% of US energy in 2019 as they're non-firm, intermittent, nada from wind on windless days, no solar at night.

 So, we'd started in 2020 on just 104 gigawatts of wind power.
-36 gigawatts of solar.
+36 gigawatts solar.
 Then, about 12 GW of new wind and another 16 GW solar was built 2021.
-At that recent growth rate, on 50% faceplate capacities, we wouldn't get US to 100% renewables until 2070.
+At that recent growth rate, on 50% faceplate capacities, we wouldn't get the US to 100% renewables until 2070.

-That's far, far too late given CO_2 .
+That's far, far, too late given CO_2 .
 So instead, consider tripling 2021's growth in renewables.
 Back of napkin we'd need to replace 791 gigawatts of fossil generation, to be 100% clean by 2035.
 For a rough \$ cost estimate, 1,500 MW (1.5 GW) of wind power built in Oklahoma in 2019 had cost around \$2 billion, and March 2022 a privately-held global firm began operating 531 combined turbines there.
 That's a figure of \$1 trillion to replace US fossil power - or really over twice that to account for intermittency (resolved too by new storage).